ebtc-protocol/ebtc/README.md

 `liquidateTroves(uint n)`: callable by anyone, checks for under-collateralized Troves below MCR and liquidates up to `n`, starting from the Trove with the lowest collateralization ratio; subject to gas constraints and the actual number of under-collateralized Troves.
 The gas costs of `liquidateTroves(uint n)` mainly depend on the number of Troves that are liquidated, and whether the Troves are offset against the Stability Pool or redistributed.
 For n=1, the gas costs per liquidated Trove are roughly between 215K-400K, for n=5 between 80K-115K, for n=10 between 70K-82K, and for n=50 between 60K-65K.

-`batchLiquidateTroves(address[] calldata _troveArray)`: callable by anyone, accepts a custom list of Troves addresses as an argument.
+`batchLiquidateTroves(address[] calldata _cdpArray)`: callable by anyone, accepts a custom list of Troves addresses as an argument.
 Steps through the provided list and attempts to liquidate every Trove, until it reaches the end or it runs out of gas.
 A Trove is liquidated only if it meets the conditions for liquidation.
 For a batch of 10 Troves, the gas costs per liquidated Trove are roughly between 75K-83K, for a batch of 50 Troves between 54K-69K.

 `redeemCollateral(uint _EBTCAmount, address _firstRedemptionHint, address _upperPartialRedemptionHint, address _lowerPartialRedemptionHint, uint _partialRedemptionHintNICR, uint _maxIterations, uint _maxFeePercentage)`: redeems `_EBTCamount` of stablecoins for ether from the system.
 Decreases the caller’s EBTC balance, and sends them the corresponding amount of ETH.
 Executes successfully if the caller has sufficient EBTC to redeem.
 The number of Troves redeemed from is capped by `_maxIterations`.
 The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept in case of a fee slippage, i.e. when another redemption transaction is processed first, driving up the redemption fee.